סופרת סת״ם | Torah Scribe, 2000-present

 My second scroll was commissioned by City Shul in Toronto and again I requested that we scribe this collectively, one woman for each of the five Books of Moses.
 For this scroll I wanted to expand, once again, the opportunity to partake in the making of a scroll.
 I sent an open invitation for a historic event in Jerusalem in which, as a mixed public community, we would bind this completed scroll for the Toronto community.
 For most in the room with was the first time they had ever had such an opportunity or even touched a Torah scroll.
 Many came only to watch, curious, but opposed to or uncertain about the idea of women writing a scroll.
 We held a panel discussion with three of the five scribes living, at the time, in Israel while our teacher and mentor came to offer a workshop.
 All of this in a Reform synagogue in the heart of West Jerusalem.

 Today my primary focus as a scribe, informed by my socially engaged art practice, is the production of parchment for the writing of these sacred texts.
-My years of research has shown that the animals whose skins are used for the making of parchment have been raised in the inhumane conditions of agri-business beef farming.
-I am leading an effort to form a cottage industry for the making of ethically sourced parchment using the skins of animals raised in backyards or pasture raised on small farms throughout Israel and the US.
+My years of research has shown that the animals, whose skins are used for the making of parchment, have been raised in inhumane, industrial practices common to the agri-businesses throughout the United States.
+I am leading an effort to form a cottage industry for the production of high animal welfare parchment using the skins of animals raised in backyards or pasture raised on small farms throughout Israel and the US.
 On a trip to Israel in the summer of 2017, I traced the making of parchment from pasture to storefront.
-Please see Ethically Sourced Parchment below to learn more about the history of parchment making and my efforts to transform the industry.
+The narratives and images collected in that research are being collected into a publication in graphic narrative form that addresses the industry as it is today and offers solutions for a new model of sourcing skins for parchment.